Offshore Banking: A Hi-Tech Reality

 Extended compliance requirements

-Shall you wish to open a business account abroad, you must be ready to face extended compliance requirements from most offshore banks.
-As stated, banks (traditional or not) are regulated bodies and must ensure to follow strict Know Your Client (KYC) and AML policies.
+Should you wish to open a business account abroad, you must be ready to face extended compliance requirements from most offshore banks.
+As stated, banks (traditional or not) are regulated bodies and must follow strict Know Your Client (KYC) and AML policies.
 You may have to provide a couple of bank references to support your application along with other documentation.
-It may involve extended delays before you would be able to receive your bank details.
+It may involve extended delays before you can receive your bank details.

 Costs